thscharler/kparse/readme.md

 Just some things I have been missing.

+## track()

+Tracks the call to the subparser.

+## pchar()

+Similar to nom's char function, but with an easier name and returns the input type instead of char.

-## transform()
+## err_into()

-Combines parsing and value conversion.
-If the external error type implements WithSpan this looks quite smooth.
+Error conversion with the From trait.

-## error_code()
+## with_code()

-Change the error_code of a partial parser.
+Changes the error code.

-## conditional()
+## separated_list_trailing0 and 1

-Runs a condition function on the input and only runs the parser function if it succeeds.
-There is nom::cond(), but it's not the the same.
+Similar to separated_list, but allows for a trailing separator.

 # Error reporting

-# SpanExt
+# SpanUnion

 This trait is kind of a undo of parsing.
 It takes two output spans and can create a span that covers both of them and anything between.

 nom has consumed() and recognize() for this, which work fine too.

+# SpanLocation and SpanFragment

+Provides the nom_locate functions location_offset(), location_line() and fragment() via traits.
+This way they are also available for &str etc.

-# SpanLines and SpanBytes
+# SpanLines, SpanStr and SpanBytes

 "Ok, so now I got the error, but what was the context?"

 SpanLines can help.
 It contains the complete parser input and can find the text lines surrounding any given span returned by the error.

+It can also provide line number an column.

-SpanBytes does the same with &[u8].
+SpanBytes does the same with &[u8], SpanStr for &str.

 # Performance

 Expect some overhead when tracking is enabled.
 When disabled with a different Span type the calls to Context etc boil down to no-ops, so there should be no difference to a equivalent nom-only parser.

+It is also possible to replace LocatedSpan completely which gives quite a boost.
+See example1.rs

+### ParserError vs TokenizerError

-The size of ParserError is a bit larger than nom::error::Error, the difference is the size of the Vec used to store all the extra data.
-That still amounts only to 48 bytes on x64, so it's not too worrisome.
+ParserError is double the size of TokenizerError due to a Vec with all the extra data.

+But as it tries to keep the nom ErrorKind it almost immediately allocates for the vec.
+As most parser combinators work heavily with Err results this can be quite heavy.
+There is the feature dont_track_nom to avoid this pit.

+But maybe the better way is to use TokenizerError for lower level parsers and switch to ParserError at the point where the extra features are needed.
+With err_into() this is not too annoying.